paezha/University-AI-Panel/README.md

 concepts and procedures, and to engage in the ongoing process of adjusting instructional strategies to enrich students learning experiences”.
-There is a need for innovative approaches in assessment, but it is unlikely that AI is the tool to develop the assessment literacy that they require.
+There is a need for innovative approaches in assessment, but it is unlikely that AI is the tool to develop the literacy that they require.

 - Immediate feedback on drafted work

-This is an unrealistic expectation.
-More realistically, students could have the opportunity to discuss their drafted work with instructors before final submission.
-A conscientious instructor will invest time reading and understanding the draft work, to be able to provide quality feedback.
-But there is a more insidious aspect about getting feedback from an AI…who, actually, is providing the feedback?
-What data were used to train the machine that provides the feedback?
-Who fine-tuned the machine who provides the feedback?
-Whose perspectives and views are used to provide the feedback, and can they ever be accountable for the feedback provided?[^26] (More on this below).
+This is an utterly unrealistic expectation (also see automated grading below).
+Ideally, students should have the opportunity to discuss their drafted work with instructors before final submission (or again, could ask members of their study groups to proof-read their work, among many other ways to get feedback before submission).
+A conscientious instructor will invest time reading and understanding the draft work, so as to be able to provide quality feedback.
+But there is a more insidious aspect about getting feedback from an AI…who, actually, provides the feedback in this case?
+Whose data are used to train the machine that provides the feedback?
+Who fine-tunes the machine that provides the feedback?
+Whose perspectives and views are used to provide the feedback, and can they ever be accountable for the feedback provided?[^28].

-- Personalized
+- Personalized learning

+Is learning really personalized if there is no person on the teaching side of things?
+This sounds like a gimmick to put a little lipstick on the underfunded massification of higher education.
+A competent instructor who is not tasked with talking at hundreds of anonymous faces in an auditorium can provide personalized learning opportunities to students, in ways that a plausible-sounding machine that regresses to the mean cannot do.

+- Creation of interactive and adaptive learning materials

-Mollick and Mollick (2024)[^27] envision a future in which educators are innovators thanks to their adroit use of prompts for AIs.
+Mollick and Mollick (2024)[^29] envision a future in which educators are innovators thanks to their adroit use of prompts for AIs.
 According to these authors, GenAI stands alone among educational technologies in that it can be “‘programmed’ through prompts alone”, which should allow even instructors “without extensive technology or coding experience” to more easily create classroom applications.

+- Automated grading

+There is nothing new about automated grading: Scantron sheets for multiple choice examinations have existed for over four decades.
+They work well because the algorithm for grading multiple choices is simple, and importantly, it is deterministic (i.e., there is no randomness involved).
+There is no reason to use a neural network to grade multiple choice examinations.
+As well, there is no evidence at all that a neural network can do better at grading anything more complex than a multiple choice examination, especially since 1) it will tend to consider things that are closer to the mean as “better”; and 2) the amount of training required for a classification task of this nature is massive[^30].

+- Writing reference letters

+Using a chatbot to write reference letters must be either one of the most pointless or more dishonest uses of a chatbots in higher education.
+Imagine that the reference letter honestly includes a disclosure that ChatGPT was used to write it[^31].
+If the objective of a reference letter is for someone to attest from the vantage point of some level of expertise as to the skills and qualities of a person, a chatbot-written letter is probably worse than useless: what message does the disclaimer send to the recipient of the letter?
+And how much stock will anyone place on the veracity of the letter?
+To avoid this catch, one would have to occult or obscure the AI assist, and in doing so would end up passing text written by countless others and filtered through a machine, as if it was their own.

+- qualitative and quantitative data analysis

+- AI-powered systems can provide smart tutoring.

+- AI can enable virtual classrooms.

+- AI can provide data insights for informed decisions.

+- Natural Language Processing (NLP) can enhance language learning.

+- AI can create interactive and adaptive learning materials.

+- AI can identify early signs of learning difficulties.

+- AI can aid in providing personalised professional development opportunities for teachers.

+- AI can streamline administrative tasks.

-## What do GenAI tools do to students?
+## What do GenAIs do to students?

 ### Distract from learning